masini/gwtcon2016/slides/gwt-material.md

 ##  GWT Material

-* Chosen because it's ready to use today in production now
+* Chosen because it's ready to use in production now
-* No Material Design Light, we want GWT Widgets and few CSS3/HTML5 (distraction free coding)
+* No Google's Material Design Light, we want GWT Widgets and few CSS3/HTML5 (distraction free coding)
-* We are interested observer of gwt-polymer project
+* We are interested observers of gwt-polymer project